Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: THEORY

-We now smooth the angular velocity estimates computed previously with \acp{GP} using a physically-motivated motion prior. \acp{GP} allow us to get more accurate angular velocity estimates during collisions when one or many of the five assumptions stated above are broken during a short duration.
-Similarly as done by~\citet{Tang2019}, a white-noise-on-jerk motion prior is used.
+We now smooth the angular velocity estimates computed previously with \acp{GP} using a physically-motivated motion prior. \acp{GP} allow us to obtain more accurate angular velocity estimates during collisions, when our free-fall assumptions are broken.
+Similarly to what was done by~\citet{Tang2019}, a white-noise-on-jerk motion prior is used.
 To account for the possibly abrupt changes in angular velocity, the diagonal entries of the angular jerk power spectral density matrix are set to a high value $q_{\ddot{\omega}}$.
-The unsaturated gyroscope measurements are assigned a covariance of $\sigma_{\tilde{\omega}}^2$, which can be computed using the \ac{IMU} specifications.
+The unsaturated gyroscope measurements are assigned a covariance of $\sigma_{\tilde{\omega}}^2$, which is computed using the \ac{IMU} specifications.
 The valid angular speed estimates are given a higher covariance, $\sigma_{\hat{\omega}}^2$, which is a parameter of our method.
 Employing \acp{GP} for smoothing has the advantage of yielding both the mean and covariance of the estimated angular velocity as functions of time.
 The STEAM library, from \citet{Anderson2015}, was used to carry out these computations.